-Custom and Self-build Dwellings - Definition of Local Connection
+Custom and self-build dwellings - definition of Local Connection a.
+Residency qualification:

-For the purposes of this policy only, a local connection is classed as either being by Residency or by Employment and is defined as follows:
+For the purposes of this policy only, a Local Connection is classed as either being by Residency or by Employment and is defined as follows:

-- a.
-Residency Qualification: - Have been resident in Petersfield or a qualifying parish for 12 continuous months at the time of application or - Have lived in Petersfield or a qualifying parish for 3 out of previous 5 years or - Have close family (mother, father, brother or sister, adult children or grandparent) who have been resident for 5 continuous years and continue to be resident in Petersfield or a qualifying parish. - b.
-Employment Qualification.
-An individual will be considered to have a local connection if he/she or his/her partner is in employment which meets all of the following criteria: - The office or business establishment at which a person is based or from where their work is managed is within Petersfield or a qualifying parish and - Is in paid employment and - · Works a minimum of 16 hours per week and - Has been employed for a minimum of 12 continuous months at the time of their application and is currently in employment and - Has a permanent or fixed term contract or is self-employed.
+- have been resident in Petersfield or a qualifying parish for 12 continuous months at the time of application or - have lived in Petersfield or a qualifying parish for 3 out of previous 5 years or - have close family (mother, father, brother or sister, adult children or grandparent) who have been resident for 5 continuous years and continue to be resident in Petersfield or a qualifying parish. - b.
+Employment qualification.
+An individual will be considered to have a Local Connection if he/she or his/her partner is in employment which meets all of the following criteria: - the office or business establishment at which a person is based or from where their work is managed is within Petersfield or a qualifying parish and - is in paid employment and - works a minimum of 16 hours per week and - has been employed for a minimum of 12 continuous months at the time of their application and is currently in employment and - has a permanent or fixed term contract or is self-employed.

 Qualifying parishes are: Colemore and Priors Dean, Hawkley, Greatham, Liss, Rogate, Harting, Buriton, Stroud, Langrish, East Meon, Steep, Froxfield and Sheet.
-These parishes are shown in Figure 2.
+These parishes are shown in Figure 2 below.